 Mindful Activities like walking or eating

 This technique involves bringing awareness to the sensations involved in everyday activities.
-You might try mindfully walking, being aware of the movement of the feet, the contact with the ground, and the surrounding environment.
+You might try walking while being aware of the movement of the feet, the contact with the ground, and the surrounding environment.
 It can be practiced indoors or outdoors.
-You could also pay full attention to the experience of eating, including the appearance, smell, taste, and texture of food.
+You could also pay full attention to the eating experience, including food’s appearance, smell, taste, and texture.
 It’s about savoring each bite and being fully present during the meal.

 Loving-Kindness Mindfulness Therapy Techniques